FluKM/FLUKM/README.md

 # 💫 About Me:
-BTech student with a passion for programming, specifically in C and C++.
+BTech student with a passion for programming, specifically in C, C++ and HTML.
 Eager to learn and contribute to open source projects on GitHub.
 Looking to connect with others

 ## 🌐 Socials: